tjbergstrom/facemask-detection-app/readme.md

-This is the web app for the covid mask detection machine learning and computer vision project.
+This is a web app for the covid mask detection machine learning and computer vision project.
+The models are deployed with TensorFlow.js here.
 For now it's just a lightweight video based web app to demonstrate the functionality.

 <br>